rio-labs/rio/rio/snippets/snippet-files/howtos/howto-get-value-from-child-component.md

                 # and child components.
 This means that if the value in either
                 # of the components changes, the other one will be updated
                 # automatically for us!
+                #
+                # So, if the user types something into the TextInput, the value
+                # will be updated in both the TextInput itself, as well as
+                # our own component.
                 text=self.bind().some_value,
             ),
             rio.Button(